 3x + 24

-In factoring, we will often look for what is called a “common factor”, that means a number multiplicatively “inside” two or more numbers.
+In factoring, we will often look for what is called a “common factor”.
+This means a number multiplicatively “inside” two or more numbers.
 You can take that common factor and multiply it by two other numbers, and it will give you the original numbers.
-For example, 4 & 6 both have a common factor of 2, 4 can be written as 2 x 2 and 6 can be written as 2 x 3, we can see two is common in both those products, and is what is called a common factor.
+For example, 4 & 6 both have a common factor of 2.
+4 can be written as 2 x 2 and 6 can be written as 2 x 3, we can see two is common in both those products, and is what is called a common factor.

 So, we want to find the common factor in our expression 3x + 24,